 We’ll bring things to life using true case studies, guest lecturers, court visits, conferences, placements and opportunities to shadow a crown court judge.
 You’ll gain a comprehensive introduction to the field, as well as personal and professional skills that you can use in any career.

 Additionally you’ll be part of a wider community that includes sociologists, forensic scientists, psychologists and media specialists.
-Many of our staff our active researchers, contributing to our institutes and research groups, so you can confident your course contains the latest developments.
+Many of our staff our active researchers, contributing to our institutes and research groups, so you can be confident your course contains the latest developments.

 You’ll have the opportunity to learn from leading academics and professionals throughout your course, along with: